For the homeowner, rainwater harvesting can mean many things.

 Start collecting rainwater!

 Rainwater harvesting offers a secure source of water, free of the chemicals found in municipal water and contaminants that can taint wells as a result of seasonal run-off, fracking, and mining.
-It allows you to take control of your water and ensure your family is safe from potentially contaminated water.
+As a homeowner, it allows you to take control of your water and ensure your family is safe from potentially contaminated water.

 What’s involved in harvesting rainwater?